How Do I Get My Files On The Internet?

 Sample Powerpoint: The "ULM interactive learning model". (use of motion).

-I was absent.
+I was absent or unavailable.
 What should I do?

 Is there a special preference for sending you email?